Colt Detective Special: Second Series

 Transition from the First to Second Series was gradual, with some post-WWII Second Series guns retaining short ejector rods and checkered hammers.
 Because of this, assigning a given revolver to a particular issue is best done by serial number.

 During the 1960s, the grip frame of the Second Series Detective Special was shortened, matching that of Colt's other snub-nosed pistols, the Cobra and Agent.

 Despite this alteration, the Detective Special's overall grip size remained unchanged, as Colt fitted the Second Series with new, lengthened gripstocks that extended below the frame.

+Third Series

 The Third Series ran from 1973 to 1986.
 A new shroud extended down from the barrel, enclosing and protecting the ejector rod, and the front sight was changed to a full ramp.
 New, oversize wood gripstocks were introduced that covered the front frame strap.

 The Third Series featured improvements to the revolver's internal lockwork as well.
 As with the previous two Series models, a few nickel-plated guns were produced, and a 3 in barrel variant was again offered.
 In 1986, facing stagnant sales numbers as well as rising production and labor costs, Colt discontinued production of the Detective Special.

+Colt filed for bankruptcy protection in 1992.
+After reorganization, the company restarted production of the Detective Special in 1992 with its final series.